Book your free demo

 1. Offline mobile access

-A data collection app that supports offline mode ensures uninterrupted capture in remote or field environments.
+data collection app that supports offline mode ensures uninterrupted capture in remote or field environments.

 2. Conditional logic